 Enjoy an included lunch at a local eatery before departing for home.

 - 3 Nights accommodation

 - Visit to Scialo Brother's Bakery

 - Time to explore Bannister's Wharf

 - Tour the Breakers Mansion

-- Accommodations and breakfast for the coach driver
+- Accommodations, all group meals and baggage service for the coach driver

-- Taxes and Gratuities (NOTE: Gratuities for the tour manager and coach driver are not included and are at your discretion based on service.
+- Taxes and Gratuities (NOTE: Gratuities for the coach driver are not included and is at your discretion based on service.
 Gratuities may be included upon request.)